babylonchain/babylonchain.github.io/docs/testnet/getting-funds.md

 This will output an address and a memo.
 Record the memo as it is the only way to recover your key if it gets lost.

-## 2. Request funds from the Babylon testnet faucet
+## 2. Request Funds from the Babylon Testnet Faucet

 This can be accomplished by going to the [Babylon testnet faucet](https://faucet.testnet.babylonchain.io) page to request funds by providing the address you created before.